-- Follow-up questionnaires: 6 months and again 18 months after each annual session of the IHRTP - IHRTP alumni meetings: In English-speaking Africa three meetings have been held: in Kenya (2003), in Tanzania (2004), and another, a consultation, in 2005 in Kenya.
-In addition to being an important means to evaluate the IHRTP, the alumni meetings should be seen as a step leading to national or sub-regional capacity-building initiatives. - National or sub-regional capacity-building initiatives: Equitas also has activities and programs in the main regions represented at the IHRTP.
-This Regional TOT is an example of one such program. - Interviews with alumni during field missions: Equitas staff arranges to meet with IHRTP alumni whenever they are in the region. (on-going) - Technical support for HRE initiatives: Equitas provides technical support in the form of feedback on training manuals, assistance in identifying resource persons for training sessions organized by alumni; providing Equitas training materials to alumni organizations; providing information on other available training materials. - Other support: facilitating exchange of information by linking up alumni e.g., informing IHRTP network of the initiatives of participants; providing IHRTP participants with names and contact information of other participants from their countries that attended in previous years; writing letters of support to funders; building organizational, regional capacity in HRE through participation in the IHRTP - Continued Sharing of information: through the Equitas website, newsletter and the new on-line Equitas Community.
+- Follow-up questionnaires: 6 months and again 18 months after each annual session of the IHRTP - IHRTP alumni meetings: in the CEE/CIS region two meeting have been held in one in 2000 and another in 2005.
+In addition to being an important mean to evaluate the IHRTP, the alumni meetings should be seen as a step leading to national or sub-regional capacity-building initiatives. - National or sub-regional capacity-building initiatives: Equitas also has activities and programs in the main regions represented at the IHRTP.
+This Regional TOT is an example of one such program. - Interviews with alumni during field missions: Equitas staff arrange to meet with IHRTP alumni whenever they are in the region. (on-going) - Technical support for HRE initiatives: Equitas provides technical support in the form of feedback on training manuals, assistance in identifying resource persons for training sessions organized by alumni; providing Equitas training materials to alumni organizations; providing information on other available training materials. - Other support: facilitating exchange of information by linking up alumni e.g., informing IHRTP network of the initiatives of participants; providing IHRTP participants with names and contact information of other participants from their countries that attended in previous years; writing letters of support to funders; building organizational, regional capacity in HRE through participation in the IHRTP - Continued Sharing of information: through the Equitas website, newsletter and the new on-line Equitas Community.